 Child custody cases are always emotional and complex, even when both parents agree to how they will share custody of their children.
 Recognizing the complexities of child custody situations, from allocation judgments to relocation and modifications, it is important for parents in Chicagoland to work with an experienced child custody attorney in Cook County throughout their child custody case.
-At the Arami Law Office, we know that each child custody case is different, and we can speak with you today about tailoring a child custody strategy to the specific facts of your family situation in Cook County.
+At Arami Law, Inc., we know that each child custody case is different, and we can speak with you today about tailoring a child custody strategy to the specific facts of your family situation in Cook County.

 If you have a family member or friend who went through a child custody case several years ago or more, you may have heard about legal custody, physical custody, and visitation.
 You should know that the Illinois Marriage and Dissolution of Marriage Act (IMDMA) no longer uses these terms in child custody cases.
 Instead, courts now allocate parental responsibilities.
 There are two different types of parental responsibilities that must be allocated: